Edited by: Kellie Jez

 No, this card does not offer a 0% APR at this time.

-The annual fee for the Chase Marriott Rewards® Premier Credit Card is $85 per year, and it is waived in the first year.
+The annual fee for the Marriott Rewards Visa is $85 per year.

-No. Enjoy using your Chase Marriott Rewards® Premier Credit Card overseas to stay in your favorite Marriott brand hotels without any additional fees.
+No. Enjoy using your Marriott Premier card overseas to stay in your favorite Marriott brand hotels without any additional fees.

-The Chase Marriott Rewards® Premier Credit Card has some good benefits.
+The card has some good benefits.
 It’s most obvious one is the points earned through purchases, which are anywhere from 1-5x points.

 Next, you get 1 free night per year good worldwide.
 This benefit alone pays for the cost of the card as long as you use it!